tangxuehua/estore/README.md

 # EStore
-An E-commerce open source system which implemented by .NET and ENode framework.
+An open source event store implemented by .NET.